ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 ### Alpha
 1. The new APIs is reviewed and accepted;
 2. Implementation is completed to support the RBAC;
-3. The Mitigation section will not be implemented

 ### Beta
 1. Need to revisit the API shape before upgrading to beta based on user’s feedback.